 What does this mean for you?
 It means that your transaction will show up in your bank’s checking account immediately.

 Meanwhile, if you go with credit, your transaction will go through the exact same network that a credit card uses.
 As a result, it could take multiple days for your transaction to finally be authorized and settled.
 During this time, you’ll notice that your transaction in your account will be pending.

 If settling each of your transactions in your account in a timely manner is important to you, then you’d be wise to go with debit.

 Naturally, you may assume that choosing credit will help you with building credit.
 The truth is, your card will still behave like any debit card, even though differences exist between signature and PIN transactions.

 With these cards, there aren’t revolving balances.
 Instead, you are spending cash from your account rather than making a purchase on credit—in other words, borrowing money.

 In addition, the account activity related to your card isn’t reported to credit bureaus.
 As a result, they will not appear on your current credit reports and thus won’t impact your credit score.

-In light of this, the best way to start building credit is to open a true credit card.
+In light of this, the best way to start building credit is to open a true credit card, though online installment loans can also help with this.
 The best credit cards provide rewards programs and other benefits you may be interested in taking advantage of.
 Just be sure that you can pay your bills completely every month so that you don’t pay interest on purchases.

 Also, if you’re planning to travel beyond United States borders, look for a credit card that doesn’t have a yearly fee.
 In addition, search for a card that doesn’t come with fees for foreign transactions.